SamuelmsWong-zz/UncertaintyPropogationEquation/README.md

 # Future exploration
 - Extend to input 32bit integers?
-- DSPs are capable of being pipelined, using the intermediate registers.
-Would result in a multi-stage execution with respect to a whole processor pipeline.
+- The ice40DSPs are capable of being pipelined, using the intermediate registers.
+This would result in a multi-stage execution with respect to a whole processor pipeline.